elliotherriman/website/writing.md

 **Screenplays**
 ---

-Some extracts from my work.
+Some short extracts from my screenwriting.

 ---

 **[Freeport](/scripts/Freeport - Elliot Herriman.pdf)**
 (17 Pages)

-*A booksmart translator bluffs his way into a mysterious expedition, only to find himself thrown headfirst into the world of privately funded treasure hunting.*
+*Having bluffed his way through a job interview, a booksmart translator is thrown headfirst into the world of privately funded treasure hunting.*

---
+---

 **[There's Something In The Cornfields](/scripts/Cornfields - Elliot Herriman.pdf)**
 (1 Page)